Skip to content

 [class]{}-[func]{preOrder}

-In each "try", we record the path by adding the current node to path; before "retreating", we need to pop the node from path to restore the state before this attempt.
+In each "trial", we record the path by adding the current node to path.
+Whenever we need to "retreat", we pop the node from path to restore the state prior to this failed attempt.

 Trying and retreating